Our frequently asked questions

 What is the difference between anti-reflective lenses and polarized lenses?

-Anti-reflective treatment reduces the intensity of reflections off the lens’ surface to ensure that your vision is clearer and more precise.
+Anti-reflective treatment on lenses reduces the intensity of reflections off the lens’ surface to ensure that your vision is clearer and more precise.
 It also makes the glasses more attractive as the lenses appear invisible and show off the eyes better.
 Polarized lenses are coated with a film that decreases glare by blocking blinding reflections off water, snow and ice.

 Can I wear contact lenses to correct farsightedness?